-Snow Fall: The Plane Went Down With His Wife, His Kids... and a Secret
+Snow Fall: The Plane Went Down With His Wife, His Kid... and a Secret

 Above the clouds, they felt a wave of excitement.
 Below, they could see the tops of mountains, jutting out of the gray.
 To Ron, they looked like islands.
 Vern weighed the risk.
 If the cloud cover thickened over Canjilon, he’d be flying blind over the mountains.
 This was dangerous business.
 Vern was getting paid by the hour, but he was under no obligation to find the missing Mink family.
 Heroically, he pushed up on the left joystick and sped at 130 mph toward Canjilon Mountain.

 Tony was half-asleep when he heard it—a dull thud through the Bonanza’s snow-covered roof.
 Thrup-thrup-thrup-thrup.
 It sounded close, but Tony knew the pilot would never spot them hidden under the snow.
-He grabbed the dashboard’s broken-off glare shield, and crawled up his narrow tunnel.
-He pushed on the chunk of snow at the entrance but it wouldn’t budge, frozen shut.
+He grabbed the instrument panel's broken-off glare shield, and crawled up his narrow tunnel.
+He pushed on the chunk of snow that he'd used to seal the tunnel entrance but it wouldn’t budge, frozen shut.
 He pushed harder, ignoring the pain in his ribs, and finally dislodged it.
 Free now, he hurtled a few yards into the clearing, through snow up to his forehead.
 Overhead he could see the Jet Ranger, circling nearby like a tiny robotic bird.
 He waved the black glare shield frantically.
 The chopper looped farther away, then swooped back again.
 Tony waved the glare shield over his head.
 But the chopper flew away once more.

 “This is the spot they went off radar,” said Vern over the intercom.
 He was gridding quarter-mile-strips over Canjilon’s northern ridge.
 They’d spent about 13 hours over three days in the air trying to reach this spot and studied it on the map together every night.
 Vern had it memorized.
 Below everything was white, even the trees—big white cones reaching up for the chopper.
 Ron stared into the white, trying to focus his energy.
 Keven searched the other direction for any movement, any sign of life.
 Then Keven spotted a dark square shadow on the snow.
 Most things in nature are rounded off, not square, he thought.
 “Circle to the right!” he shouted.

 Vern made a steep bank right.
 Keven spotted a broken-off tree, missing its top third.
 “Let’s go again!” yelled Keven, getting excited.
 Vern banked the helicopter, the rotor blades slicing through the stiff, cold air.
 He brought it around again, not even all the way, then saw something—a small black dot, like a drop of ink on a white sheet of paper.
 “Jesus Christ,” said Vern.
 Keven gasped, “Oh my God.”
-Ron stared out the front, speechless, with an unobstructed view of his little brother … alive.
+Ron stared out the front, speechless, with an unobstructed view of his little brother… alive.
 Vern switched over to an official frequency and gave his helicopter number and coordinates.
 “We have found the downed plane,” he reported.
 “There’s one person.
 No, there’s two!”
 Out came Brian, his left arm limp at his side, joining his father.

 At Esquibel Ranch, the ground volunteers erupted in joy.
 Up on the mountain, the snowshoe team could hear the helicopter, a half-mile away.
 Bobby and Al Unser’s snowmobile team was within a few hundred feet.